What happened to the Batgirl movie? Cancellation, cast, directors, latest news

-JK Simmons (Spider-Man: No Way Home) will star as her father, Commissioner James Gordon, who is a close ally of Batman, but does not wish for his daughter to get involved in the dangerous hobby of vigilantism.
+JK Simmons (Spider-Man: No Way Home) was also due to star as her father, Commissioner James Gordon, who is a close ally of Batman, but does not wish for his daughter to get involved in the dangerous hobby of vigilantism.

-Michael Keaton will reprise his role as Bruce Wayne aka Batman, which he originated in Tim Burton's 1989 film and has recently returned to as DC toys with its own multiverse stories.
+Michael Keaton was also due to reprise his role as Bruce Wayne aka Batman, which he originated in Tim Burton's 1989 film and has recently returned to as DC toys with its own multiverse stories.

-Brendan Fraser has been cast as the chief antagonist in the film, taking on the role of unhinged pyromaniac Firefly, which is entirely unrelated to his other DC role of Robotman on Doom Patrol.
+Brendan Fraser had also been cast as the chief antagonist in the film, taking on the role of unhinged pyromaniac Firefly, which is entirely unrelated to his other DC role of Robotman on Doom Patrol.